PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 To show the different repesentations of ``A -> B`` (output) vs ``B <- A`` (input).

-.. example:: Visialize the dependencies - Input
+.. example:: Visualize the dependencies - Input

    .. needflow::
       :filter: docname == "architecture-examples"